 Information and Listening Sessions

 The Outdoor School Measure 99 Funding Information and Listening Session in Pendleton (August 9, 2018) was a great success.
 This was an opportunity for Eastern Oregon District Superintendents, Principals, and 5th or 6th Grade Educators to ask questions, plan for next year, and learn how your district can get involved (or stay involved) in Outdoor School.
-We recorded this session and will post it here soon!
+A video of each segment of the session is provided below.
+We realize that the quality of these videos leaves much to be desired and we apologize if you find that they are not helpful.
+We'll work on getting a more professional set up at our next session!

 We're hoping to host another session soon (perhaps next quarter?).
 Please stay tuned!